Leave of Absences

 The Following Policies Apply to Leaves of Absence

-- Students who have stopped out for more than four consecutive quarters lose their active status as a student and must submit an Application for Readmission, located on the SPS Forms and Documents page, in order to request to return to their program.
+- Students who have stopped out for more than three consecutive quarters lose their active status as a student and must submit an Application for Readmission, located on the SPS Forms and Documents page, in order to request to return to their program.